getgrav/grav-learn/pages/09.webservers-hosting/00.servers/02.appserverio/docs.md

     category: docs
 ---

 **appserver.io** is an open source multithreaded application server for PHP.
-It has some advanced features and capabilites that enable you create powerful applications with PHP that tradtionally would of required Java or .Net.
+It has some advanced features and capabilites that enable you create powerful applications with PHP that tradtionally would have required Java or .Net.

 ### Features